-Risk Area Metrics Comment Measure as at 31

-NISK AI Ca Wictiles Comment December 2018

-Capital risk Cara Fauity Tiar1 The Company's chiesting is to

-Capital risk Core Equity Tier1 The Company's objective is to CET1: 12.66%

-(CET1), maintain regulatory ratios well Tier 1: 12.66%

-Tier 1 and above the minimum thresholds

-set by CySEC.
-It therefore aims to Total capital ratio:

-Total capital ratios maintain its capital ratios at least 16.43%

-2% points above the required

-level (regulator's current total

-capital ratio limit is 8%).

-Liquidity risk Cash Ratio The Company aims to keep its Cash Ratio: 1.01x

-Cash Ratio i.e. (Cash & Cash

-Equivalents)/Current Liabilities at

-values exceeding 1.0.

-Credit risk Exposure to single The Company's objective is to As at year end 2018,

-financial minimize the potential loss from the Company

-institution counterparties.
-It thus tries to maintained its entire

-li li limit its exposure to any one cash positions in a

-institution at levels of 75% of its single credit

-own funds or less. institution.

-Its exposure as

-percent of own

-funds is at 61%
+Table 4.
+Key Kisk Measures Risk Area Metrics Comment Measure as at 31 December 2019 Capital risk Core Equity Tier1 (CET1), The Company's objective is to maintain regulatory ratios well CET1: 10.43% Tier 1 and above the minimum thresholds set by CySEC.
+It therefore aims to Tier 1: 10.43% Total capital ratios maintain its capital ratios at least 2% points above the required level (regulator's current total capital ratio limit is 8%).
+Total capital ratio: 14.20% Liquidity risk Cash Ratio The Company aims to keep its Cash Ratio i.e. (Cash & Cash Equivalents)/Current Liabilities at values exceeding 1.0.
+Cash Ratio: 1.0x Credit risk Exposure to single financial institution The Company's objective is to minimize the potential loss from counterparties.
+It thus tries to limit its exposure to any one institution at levels of 75% of its own funds or less.
+As at year end 2019, the Company maintained its entire cash positions in a single credit institution.
+Its exposure as percent of own funds is at 67%.